Thurles: Commerce

 Thurles was originally an agricultural market town.
-It is now a retail town, with chain stores like Dunnes Stores, Supervalu, Lidl, Aldi, Boots, and Holland and Barrett established in the town.
+It is now a retail town, with chain stores like Dunnes Stores, Supervalu, Lidl, Aldi, Boots, Tesco and Holland and Barrett established in the town.
 The headquarters of the meat processing factory Dew Valley Foods is also located in the Thurles environs.
-Thurles Shopping centre was recently extended and plans to open a new a Tesco store to replace the current store in Liberty Square have also been announced.
-Stakelum's Hardware, which recently moved to the Nenagh road, is one of the biggest family owned business in the town.
-McKevitt's "Costcutter" is another large family business that operates with one supermarket in the town.
+Stakelum's Hardware on the Nenagh road, is one of the biggest family owned business in the town.
 High technology industries have been established in the Thurles Technology Park.

 Jobs

 Is the home of food company Erin gravy, sauce, soup and vegetable maker.